 About the artist

 Jorge Cabrera is a freelance photographer/artist.
 He was born and raised in Southern California and has lived in Los Angeles for over a decade now.
-Art has always been part of Jorge’s life: as a child there was always an outlet such as colouring and drawing.
+Art has consistently been part of Jorge’s life: as a child, there was always an outlet such as colouring and drawing.
 Into adolescence and part of his young-adult life, he played several instruments, including drums in a punk band.
 Jorge was later introduced into photography by a relative and that, in turn, led him into digital art; they have been his forms of media for the last decade.
 In case you haven’t noticed, Jorge has a thing for architecture; creating surreal abstract digital sceneries using his photographs of buildings.
-Although balance is key in imagery, Jorge also likes to give the viewer sense of disorientation.
+Although balance is vital in imagery, Jorge also likes to give the viewer a sense of disorientation.
 People have said his style reminds them of M.C.
 Escher.

 How did you first get into digital art?

 I was a digital photographer that had an obsession with creating ‘perfect’ images.
 I would spend ages editing out small imperfections such as cracks in buildings and also make things more symmetric.
 Often I found myself cropping and moving things around to the point that my photos were no longer photos; my obsession with placement and symmetry led me into digital art.